-The Law Enforcement Support Office (LESO), facilitates a law enforcment support program, which originated from the National Defense Authorization Act of Fiscal Year 1997 (FY 97).
+The Law Enforcement Support Office (LESO), facilitates a law enforcement support program, which originated from the National Defense Authorization Act of Fiscal Year 1997 (FY 97).
 This law allows transfer of excess Department of Defense property that might otherwise be destroyed to law enforcement agencies across the United States and its territories.

 No equipment is purchased for distribution.
 All items were excess which had been turned in by military units or had been held as part of reserve stocks until no longer needed.